Further education and training are often an important part of the transition to adulthood.

 • Extra time on tests, assistive technology, note-taking services, and peer mentoring/tutoring if necessary

 • Assistive Technology – needs can be different in college than in high school.
-There are a lot of tools available! ( This video gives an overview of the most common tools you may need.)
+There are a lot of tools available!
+This video gives an overview of the most common tools you may need.

-College Choice and Understood.org 15 College Programs for Kids Who Learn and Think Differently are just 2 resources listing colleges that support students with learning differences.
-And ThinkCollege is dedicated to improving inclusive higher education for students with intellectual disabilities, and they offer a listing of schools and programs
+College Choice, Understood.org 15 College Programs for Kids Who Learn and Think Differently and LD Resources Foundation are just a few resources listing colleges that support students with learning differences.
+ThinkCollege is dedicated to improving inclusive higher education for students with intellectual disabilities, and they offer a listing of schools and programsBeacon College offers students who learn differently and their families a collection of webinar recordings, brochures, and other tools relating to preparing for college success.

 Trade Schools